 Is Unlocked’s Peepers a Real Tracking Software?

 Netflix’s ‘Unlocked’ is a South Korean film directed by Kim Tae-joon.
 It is loosely based on author Akira Shiga’s 2017 Japanese novel ‘Sumaho O Otoshita Dake Na No Ni.’
 The crime thriller film stars Chun Woo-hee, Im Si-wan, and Kim Hee-won in the lead roles and tackles the theme of modern cyber security.
 In the movie, notorious serial killer Jun-Yeong uses software called Peepers to stalk his targets.
 The software allows Jun-Yeong complete access to his target’s smartphone.
-If you are wondering whether Peepers in ‘Unlocked’ is a real-life tracking software, here is everything you need to know!
+If you are wondering whether Peepers in ‘Unlocked’ is an actual tracking software, here is everything you need to know!
 SPOILERS AHEAD!

 In ‘Unlocked,’ protagonist Na-Mi loses her phone while returning home after a night of partying.
 The smartphone falls into the hands of Jun-Yeong, who uses the device to stalk Na-Mi.
 However, after Jun-Yeong fails to unlock the smartphone by cracking the password, he smashes the screen instead.
 Eventually, Jun-Yeong instructs Na-Mi to get the phone repaired at his repair shop.
 As a result, Jun-Yeong uses the opportunity to install software known as Peepers on Na-Mi’s smartphone.
 Later, Jun-Yeong installs the same software on Na-Mi’s father’s mobile.
 Peepers is a type of spyware that allows Jun-Yeong to access his target’s smartphone data.